apham15/Airplane_Crashed/README.md

 * Peole who are born in year of Ox have more chance to die, and people who are born in year of Horse have high chance to survive
-* The best clustering algorithms for clustering the fatilities is DBSCAN with eps = 0.01, min sample is 1, and metric is euclidean with the number of cluster is 2

 ### 2. Text Clustering
 * It's hard to determine which is the best method.
 Overall, The best model which has the highest Silhoette Coefficient Score (0.065) is DBSCAN with eps = 0.01, min_sample = 1, and metric etric='euclidean', which has 4627 clusters